-MapCreate is the easiest method for preparing a route, simply because your PC's larger screen, keyboard and mouse are easier to manipulate than the gimbal-mounted LCX-104C.
+MapCreate is the easiest method for preparing a route, simply because your PC's larger screen, keyboard and mouse are easier to manipulate than the gimbal-mounted unit.

-To load a MapCreate route into the LCX-104C, follow instructions in MapCreate's manual for creating a route and saving it as part of a GPS Data File (file format .usr).
-Copy the GPS Data File to an MMC and insert the MMC in the LCX-104C.
+To load a MapCreate route into the unit, follow the instructions in MapCreate's manual for creating and saving a route as part of a GPS Data File (file format .usr).
+Copy the GPS Data File to an MMC and insert the MMC in the unit.
 (See Sec.
 2 for instructions on installing MMCs.
-To load the GPS Data File into the LCX-104C memory, see the entry on Transfer Custom Maps & GPS Data Files in Sec.
-6, Basic GPS Operations.)
+To load the GPS Data File into the Unit memory, see the entry on Transfer Custom Maps & GPS Data Files in Sec.
+6, Basic GPS Operations.